Blogging Pro Tips – Blogging to make money.

 Misconception: your audience doesn’t care about grammar and spelling

 Many people neglect to edit their writing.
-When they were writing, it sounded so fluent, so fluid to read.
+It sounded so fluent, so fluid to read when they were writing.
 Yes, you need to take time and read it out loud if you have to.

 Solution: The more you do so, the more benefit you can gain

 even Typically, our first ideas are poor.
-Take the time to polish your post, Fixing all your typing errors, run-on sentences, and clerical errors, Ensuring that your plotline is logical.
+Take the time to polish your post, Fix all your typing errors, run-on sentences, and clerical errors, Ensuring that your plotline is logical.

 Double-check your blog: Go through our step-by-by-step guide for remembering everything you need to double-check before writing.

 Misconception: Perfectionism is debilitating, and any attempt is doomed to failure.
 I hate to say it, but your post will never be finished.
 Nope always a work in progress.

 You can always boost your posts.
 The volume is higher.
 Less concise New puns Know when to lay aside your obsessions, then print.